-There are clear distinctions between the roles of our Board and the executive management team.
+There are clear distinctions between the roles of the Suas Board members and the executive management team.
 The Board is responsible for providing leadership, setting overall strategy and monitoring budgets and outcomes of the organisation.
 The Board is also responsible for identifying the risks affecting Suas and ensuring procedures are in place to reduce and manage the major risks identified.

 The day-to-day management is delegated to the executive management team.
-The executive management prepares and present policies, work plans and annual financial budgets and cash flows for consideration and approval to the Board.
-There is a schedule of matters reserved to the Board for decision and a schedule of matters delegated to the Chief Executive Officer.
+The executive management prepares and present policies, work plans, annual financial budgets and cash flows for consideration and approval to the Board.
+The Executive Director is responsible for all operational matters.
+There is a schedule of matters reserved to the Board for decision and a schedule of matters delegated to the Executive Director.